mfathiabdallah/mfathiabdallah.github.io/publications.md

 </table>
 Total = 36

    (* corresponding author; † equal co-authorship).
-Publications are ordered per year (according to the first publihsed date).
+Publications are ordered per year (according to the first published date).

 <!-- beark here to begin style for subheadings -->